Bluebell Railway: History

-In 1877 an act of Parliament authorised construction of the Lewes and East Grinstead Railway (L&EGR).
+In 1877, an act of Parliament authorised construction of the Lewes and East Grinstead Railway (L&EGR).
 The line was sponsored by local landowners, including the Earl of Sheffield.
 A year later another act enabled the London, Brighton and South Coast Railway Company (LB&SCR), chaired by Samuel Laing, to acquire and operate the line.

-The line had six stations, but only Barcombe was within walking distance of a village.
+The branch line had six stations, but only Barcombe was within walking distance of a village.
 Chailey parish had two stations, one at Sheffield Park and the other at Newick and Chailey.
 It was customary for a rural line supported by a company or individuals to have stations close to the residences of its sponsors.
 Thus Sheffield Park station was built for the Earl of Sheffield, and Newick and Chailey for Newick Park and Reedens, the homes of two other sponsors.
 The other stations were at Kingscote, West Hoathly and Horsted Keynes.
 A branch ran from a junction at Horsted Keynes to Ardingly and Haywards Heath on the LB&SCR main line.

 The 1877 and 1878 acts included a clause that:

 This imposed a legal requirement to provide a service, and the only way to remove this obligation was to pass another act.

 Designed under instructions from LB&SCR Chief Engineer Frederick Banister, the line was constructed to take double track.
 However, only the section between East Grinstead and Horsted Keynes (and thence to Haywards Heath via Ardingly) was laid as such; south of the junction at Horsted Keynes the line was single track with passing loops at stations.
 The line was opened in 1882.

 Goods traffic on the line consisted of local produce; milk: farm products and coal, and timber to and from Albert Turner & Son, a sawmill.
 The only time Sheffield Park received a substantial number of passengers was when Lord Sheffield entertained the Australian cricket team, with a match between them and Lord Sheffield's own team.